BatGap Logo

 Tom: Yeah, yeah.

-Rick: Yeah, I’ve read several of his books, I’m reading one now, I listen to his podcast, and he is a self-avowed atheist.
+Rick: Yeah, I’ve read several of his books, I’m reading one now, and I listen to his podcast.
+He is a self-avowed atheist.
 I also like Bill Maher a lot, who’s a political comedian.

 Tom: Yeah, he’s quite funny.

 Rick: And it’s like, I would say that in their case, they’ve taken too adamant a stance.
-It’s like they’ve kind of lost the holding beliefs lightly and always regarding them as theories open for investigation.
-Maybe they feel like all the research has been done that could possibly be done on whether or not there’s a God, whether or not God exists and so on, and the case is closed.
-I think it’s still very much an open question, especially when you consider all the great saints and sages and seers who have described the experience of God-realization.
+It’s like they’ve kind of lost the idea of holding beliefs lightly and always regarding them as theories open for investigation.
+Maybe they feel like all the research has been done that could possibly be done on whether or not there’s a God, whether or not God exists, and so on, and the case is closed.
+I think it’s still very much an open question, especially when you consider all the great saints, sages, and seers who have described the experience of God-realization.

-Tom: No, hypothesis usually means, a hypothesis is a theory that’s not been tested.
+Tom: No, hypothesis usually means a theory that’s not been tested.

-Rick: So then – I hope people find this interesting, I do – Then what is the difference between hypothesis and theory?
+Rick: So then—I hope people find this interesting; I do—what is the difference between a hypothesis and a theory?

-Tom: So a theory then is that once you have tested it and it seems to hold, that would be a theory.
-Now, then you could, if you wanted to test that theory again in a new experiment, that theory would then become a hypothesis.
-But basically a theory is something that’s got a lot of evidence behind it.
+Tom: So a theory, then, is what you have once you’ve tested it and it seems to hold.
+That would be a theory.
+Now, if you wanted to test that theory again in a new experiment, that theory would then become a hypothesis.
+But basically, a theory is something that’s got a lot of evidence behind it.

 Rick: A little bit better established, yeah.